Manage Headers

 - Now you will see the header form with all the details.

-- You can change the Display Name and Role for the selected header and click on the Update header button.
+- You can change the Header Key , Value and other fields and click on the Update header.

 Delete header